Posted Date:September 20, 2010

 |Author:||Jana Hernandes, Service Director, Operations, Federal Student Aid|

-We are pleased to announce the availability of the report, “Analysis of Quality Assurance Program Data: 2008-09.”
-This report contains findings from 138 of the 147 schools participating in the Quality Assurance Program during the 2008-2009 Award Year.
-Despite being relatively few in number, Quality Assurance Program schools disburse 12.5 percent of all Federal Pell Grant (Pell Grant) funds.
+We are pleased to announce the availability of the report, "Analysis of Quality Assurance Program Data: 2009-10."
+This report contains findings from 142 of the 143 schools participating in the Quality Assurance (QA) Program during the 2009-2010 Award Year.
+Despite being relatively few in number, QA Program schools disburse 12 percent of all Federal Pell Grant (Pell Grant) funds.

-- An overwhelming majority (93 percent) of schools found the ISIR Analysis Tool “very” or “somewhat” useful.
+Ninety percent of the schools indicated that they found the ISIR Analysis Tool somewhat or very useful.

 The full report is available on the Quality Assurance Web site at the following link: